top of page

 2. Boosts Immunity

 Licorice root exhibits antiviral and antibacterial properties.
-It may help combat respiratory infections and flu symptoms by enhancing immune system functionality.
-Test-tube studies show its effectiveness against viruses like herpes simplex and certain bacteria that cause illnesses.
+It may help combat respiratory infections and flu symptoms by enhancing the immune system functionality.
+Test-tube studies demonstrate its effectiveness against viruses, such as herpes simplex, and certain bacteria that cause illnesses.

 3. Soothes Sore Throat

-A warm licorice tea is a popular remedy for sore throat and cough.
+A warm licorice tea is a popular remedy for soothing a sore throat and alleviating a cough.
 Its soothing and demulcent nature coats the throat, reducing irritation and inflammation.

 4. Promotes Oral Health